ChantelleAA/Node-Classification-Project/README.md

 - **Graph Convolutional Networks (GCN)**

    This model uses GCN layers that capture both node features (word occurrences) and graph topology (citation links) to learn how  to classify documents.
 The GCN's ability to leverage neighborhood information makes it exceptionally       well-suited for node classification tasks in citation networks.

 - **Semi-Supervised Learning**

    The model is trained in a semi-supervised manner, utilizing labeled and unlabeled nodes together, which allows it to effectively generalize from limited label information spread across the network.

 - **Optimization**

    The model is optimized using the Adam optimizer with specific hyperparameters, and further enhanced by techniques such as dropout and L2 regularization to combat overfitting.
-The training process is also supported by K-Fold cross-validation to ensure the model's robustness and generalizability.
+The training process is also supported by K-Fold cross-      validation to ensure the model's robustness and generalizability.

 ## Algorithm